songmayphan/Making-my-Website/README.md

 log: Created a second page with the back to home button Inserted an audio file of my favorite song, Breezeblocks

+Jun 15, 2018 8pm-9pm
+Day 3: Insert video, pictures
+log: Insert a picture of a cat in website

+Jun 16, 2018 10am -11am
+Day 4: Comments, sections elements, and forms
+Log : Created a form for my audience to send feedback or contact
+     : Allow visitors to leave there information for me to contact them again